AWS Integration

 Multi-Region Access

-The integration connects to one AWS region at a time.
 To monitor resources in multiple regions, create separate integrations for each region:

 - "AWS US East" →